JAForbes/pgmg/readme.md

                             modify data in other hooks, they will still run.

 --dev                       Runs any teardown hooks before running the
                             forward migration.
-Does not record new changes in the pgmg.migration tables so you can re-run new migrations multiple times.
+Annotates the migration
+                            record as `dev` so it will be re-run next time as long as --dev is passed.

+                            Only runs teardown hooks after 1 successful migration.

 --ssl
     | --ssl                 Enables ssl